What Humane World for Animals (formerly the HSUS) Does

-Some of the specific approaches include advocating for better laws to protect animals; conducting campaigns to reform industries; providing animal rescue and emergency response; responding to cases of animal cruelty; and caring for animals, including through our Pets for Life and Rural Area Veterinary Services programs, and through our affiliates and sanctuaries.
+Some of the specific approaches include advocating for better laws to protect animals; conducting campaigns to reform industries; providing animal rescue and emergency response; responding to cases of animal cruelty; and caring for animals, including through our Pets for Life and Rural Area Veterinary Services programs, and through our sanctuaries.

 A group of advocates formed the HSUS In 1954 because they recognized that local organizations were consumed with the day-to-day tasks of community animal care and control.
 There was no organization to speak out on a national level against cruelty.
-Thus the founding mission of the HSUS was established: to support the work of local humane organizations by providing that national voice.
+Thus the founding mission of the organization was established: to support the work of local humane organizations by providing that national voice.

 The Humane Society of the United States is rated a four-star charity by Charity Navigator, is approved by the Better Business Bureau’s Wise Giving Alliance for all 20 of its standards for charity accountability, which address charity governance, finances, effectiveness reporting, appeal accuracy, website disclosures and donor privacy.
 The HSUS has Guidestar’s Platinum Seal of Transparency for providing donors with information on our strategic plan, impact, leadership demographics and other metrics.